greenzorro/victor42.eth/content/post-en/折腾与思考/打造个人免费AI浏览器.md

 Once the AI is installed, let's use it to finish the rest.

 Type `qwen` in the command line and hit Enter.
-The first launch asks for authentication—choose the free option.
+The first launch asks for authentication - choose the free option.
 It will open your browser to log in via Qwen.
 Once done, switch back to the command line.

 ![A screenshot of Qwen-Code CLI interactive shell interface upon startup](https://cdn.victor42.work/posts/2026-01/349ddc382bb465351b79d929d8ecbcd0.webp)